 Collaborative Divorce Lawyer in Illinois

-Collaborative law, mediation and other methods of alternative dispute resolution continue to become more popular for couples seeking a divorce.
+Collaborative law, mediation, and other methods of alternative dispute resolution continue to become more popular for couples seeking a divorce.
+In a collaborative divorce, the parties work together to come to an agreement about issues like property division, alimony, and child custody.
+If you and your soon-to-be-ex (STBX) are able to work together, it can be a much more straightforward and less expensive way to get divorced.
 While it may not be appropriate for every situation, it is important to understand the option of collaborative divorce before choosing how to proceed in achieving your goals.
-Lawrence S. Manassa is a fellow with the Collaborative Law Institute of Illinois.

 Why Collaborative Divorce in Illinois?

 Divorce arises when the relationship between spouses is broken.
 This is a very difficult thing to deal with and, by nature, litigation is an adversarial process.
 Many people prefer to find a solution through a collaborative process, allowing them to resolve their issues without adding any more acrimony to the process.
-This is ideal for divorces where children are involved as it is important for parents to maintain an amicable relationship as they continue to raise their children.

 Collaborative divorce is also more conducive to bringing in experts other than lawyers to address issues involving children, finance, and property.
 The process takes a holistic approach to preparing all parties for life after divorce.
-Additionally, due to the cooperative nature, collaborative divorce usually costs significantly less than a litigated divorce.
+Additionally, due to its cooperative nature, collaborative divorce usually costs significantly less than a litigated divorce.

 Lawrence talks about divorce and the impact of children in a divorce: